Company Name – L&T Technology Services Limited (LTTS)

 ER&D sector has faced a dent in their business in the 2020-2021 financial year because of the pandemic.
 The manufacturing sector was highly impacted.
 But high-tech and services-led verticals have stayed resilient and increased their spending in R&D to drive digitalization to their end consumers.
 To build new-age digital products and services, enterprises across verticals will spend on digital engineering which will boost R&D spending.
 5G, Digital threads, and sustainable engineering will be the key catalysts supporting higher digital engineering space.

 Offering multi-vertical services across the ER&D sector

-    Leveraging the cross-industry experiences and establishing as an innovation provider the company is poised to provide a unique proposition to clients across industries.
+Leveraging the cross-industry experiences and establishing itself as an innovative provider the company is poised to provide a unique proposition to clients across industries.

-    Recognized by industry experts such as Zinnov who have rated LTTS as one of the industry leader across various categories.
+Recognized by industry experts such as Zinnov who have rated LTTS as one of the industry leaders across various categories.

 LTTS derives 56% of revenue, in FY22, from digital engineering which is expected to grow fast

 Amazon selected LTTS as consulting and professional service partner to support Alexa integration in various connected devices spanning multiple domains and industries

 Airbus selected LTTS to provide technology and digital engineering solutions for its Skywise platform and the company has set up a dedicated engineering hub for Airbus

 Experienced management team – Current CEO joined in 2009 and has grown through the ranks over the last 13 years